What to See in Dénia in 1 Day: Top 10

 Chef Quique Dacosta

-Chef quique dacosta, recognised for his 3 michelin stars
+Chef quique dacosta, recognized for his 3 michelin stars

-Chef Quique Dacosta, recognised for his 3 Michelin stars
+Chef Quique Dacosta, recognized for his 3 Michelin stars

 The famous red prawn of dénia